rlancer/google-managed-certs-gke/README.md

 Next visit [https://demo-gman.collaborizm.com](https://demo-gman.collaborizm.com) in your browser and you should see your GKE app running with a Google managed cert.

 ![successful](screenshots/success.png)

+## Alternative aproach

+Potentially instead of modifying the Service to include a reference to the new Target Proxy, it would be possible to update the current Target Proxy with the Google Managed Cert, the advantage to this approach

 ## Interested in Google Cloud Platform?